 How Medical Clinics Benefit from Using Professional Medical Interpreters

-We’ve blogged about the role of professional medical interpreter services and professional medical document translations in understanding the informed consent.
+Professional medical interpreter services and professional medical document translations help international medical tourists and domestic LEP patients understand their rights with the help of informed consent translation services.
 A Spanish-speaking male patient entered the emergency department at Anne Arundel Medical Center in Annapolis, Md., in December 2012 suffering from vomiting, abdominal pain and shortness of breath.
 Over two days in the hospital, he had blood drawn, underwent an abdominal CT scan, received IV fluids and had a urinary catheter inserted.
 But it’s possible that he never fully understood that fluid was building up in his abdomen and lungs and that his condition could be fatal.

 According to a hospital inspection report, no one discussed his care plan with him in Spanish, the only language he understood, until an hour and a half before he died.

 As the U.S. grows increasingly more linguistically and culturally diverse, some safety experts worry that healthcare providers too often are not making professional interpreter and translator services available to patients and families.
 Instead, they frequently rely on nonprofessionals, including patients’ family members, who are not knowledgeable about medical terminology.
 This increases the risk of medication errors, wrong procedures, avoidable readmissions and other adverse events.
 Nearly 9% of the U.S. population is at risk for an adverse event because of language barriers, according to the Agency for Healthcare Research and Quality.